andrepbmoura/hello-world/readme.txt

 Hello!
-hello, I will learn how to code =)
-This is super fun!
+This is a test from AWS Cloud9 IDE.